-We were mighty impressed with Yamaha’s THR10 compact combo amp when it made its debut four years ago, but—as great as that amp is—it’s just a little too small for playing live gigs.
+We were mighty impressed with Yamaha’s THR10 compact combo guitar amp when it made its debut four years ago, but—as great as that amp is—it’s just a little too small for playing live gigs.

 However, Yamaha recently introduced a pair of THR series amp heads—the THR100HD and THR100H—that provide more than ample power for bringing those awesome sounds to the stage.
 Yamaha has also refined and expanded the modeling technology used for these new THR series amp heads, which allows guitarists to tweak a wider variety of sounds in even finer detail from the amp’s own control panel or via software.

 We took a look at the flagship THR100HD, which is like two THR100H heads in one, and more.